1. When do I have to lodge my Australian tax return?

-Note that you may have to lodge two tax returns if you work during two fiscal years.
-In Australia, the fiscal year begins on July 1 and ends on June 30, so if you work from April 2019 to October 2020, you must lodge a tax return for the 2019 fiscal year and the 2020 fiscal year.
+Note that you may have to lodge two tax returns if you work across two fiscal years.
+In Australia, the fiscal year begins on July 1 and ends on June 30.
+For example, if you work from April 2024 to October 2025, you’d lodge a tax return for both the 2024 and 2025 fiscal years.

-The only thing you have to do is to keep a record of claimable expenses then lodge a tax return at the end of the fiscal year.
-Once the ATO has processed your tax return (it usually takes a couple of weeks if you lodged your tax return online), you will be issued a notice of assessment telling you if you’re entitled to a refund or that you have a tax debt to pay.
+The only thing you have to do is to keep a record of claimable expenses, then lodge a tax return at the end of the fiscal year.
+Once the ATO has processed your tax return (it usually takes a couple of weeks), you will be issued a notice of assessment telling you if you’re entitled to a refund or that you have a tax debt to pay.

 There are two options:

 - You can use a registered tax agent to prepare and lodge your tax return.
-Taxback.com is one of the biggest tax solutions used in Australia—get 10% off using this link.
+Taxback.com is one of the biggest tax solutions used in Australia.

-If you use a registered tax agent or tax solution like Taxback, make sure you keep all receipts to provide them with the records they need for all the deductions you want to claim.
+Make sure you keep receipts to provide proof for all the deductions you want to claim.

 It’s never too late to lodge your tax return.
-However, it may be tricky if you don’t have all your Australian pay slips handy because you won’t know how much income in total to declare.
-Taxback.com can retrieve this info for you for a fee, if needed.
+However, it is difficult if you don’t have all your Australian pay slips to hand, as you won’t know how much total income to declare.

-Every year, thousands of backpackers go home without lodging their tax return or claiming their superannuation, and the Australian government keeps the money—we’ve heard it was a lot of unclaimed money… So check if you can get your hands on what you’re owed!
+Every year, thousands of backpackers go home without lodging a tax return or claiming their super (read the next chapter to learn more about superannuation).
+The Australian government simply keeps the money—so check if you can get back what you are owed!

 (2) Comments